taowen/vue-db/README.md

 ## SSR

 Fetching initial data for server side rendering is a hard job. vue-db aims to unify SPA and SSR data loading code.
+You no longer need to lift the data fetching logic to page level, every component can declare its own async data dependency.

+TODO

+## Type-safe RPC

+If both server and client are written in typescript, the `.d.ts` file can be used as type-safe RPC data schema. vue-db allow you to `import type` and hand-write a RPC stub with very little code, instead of resorting to full blown code generation solution.
+Also `vdb.defineResource` support declaring nested resource, allow client to query for a object graph in one RPC roundtrip.
+However, the wire-protocol and server side implementation is excluded from the scope. vue-db is just a tiny library depending only on vue 3, it will not enforce a server/client framework to you.

 TODO